-Volume 51, Issue 8: March 28, 2025

-parking requirements for accessory dwelling units.
-The bills also authorize local governments to provide density bonus incentives to any landowner who voluntarily donates real property to the local government for the purpose of providing housing that is affordable for military families receiving the basic allowance for housing.
-SB 184 was amended to prohibit local governments from requiring that the owner of a parcel with an ADU reside on the property, to prohibit the rental of an ADU for less than one month, and to require the ADU to be assessed separately for ad valorem tax purposes if the primary residence is homesteaded property.
-Both bills were amended to include certain manufactured housing within the statutory definition of ADU.
-(O'Hara)

-Affordable Housing and Supportive Services for Persons with Developmental Disabilities (Monitor)

-SB 1004 (Rodriguez) and HB 1131 (Weinberger) establish various tax exemptions, tax credits, and other incentives and programs relating to housing and services for persons with developmental disabilities.
+Volume 51, Issue 10: April 11, 2025 Require replacement parking if a garage or covered parking structure is converted to an ADU The bills also require the ADU to be assessed separately for ad valorem tax purposes if the primary residence is homesteaded property.
+The bills authorize local governments to provide density bonus incentives to any landowner who voluntarily donates real property to the local government for the purpose of providing housing that is affordable for military families receiving the basic allowance for housing.
+(O'Hara) Affordable Housing and Supportive Services for Persons with Developmental Disabilities (Monitor) SB 1004 (Rodriguez) and HB 1131 (Weinberger) establish various tax exemptions, tax credits, and other incentives and programs relating to housing and services for persons with developmental disabilities.
 The bills exempt from property taxes the portions of a property that provide housing to persons with developmental disabilities, and they require local governments to waive non-school impact fees associated with units that provide housing for such persons.
 The bills create a process for obtaining refunds from taxes imposed pursuant to Chapter 112 for building materials used in residential units for such persons and they provide tax credits for eligible businesses that employ such persons.
 The bills direct the Florida Housing Finance Corporation (FHFC) to prioritize funding under the State Apartment Incentive Loan Program for the development of rental housing for such persons and direct FHFC to establish loan guarantees for qualified developers that construct housing for such persons.
 The bills direct the Department of Children and Families, the Agency for Persons with Disabilities, the Department of Education, and the Department of Transportation to provide funding and support services to such persons.
-(O'Hara)

-Page 47 of 118

-LEGISLATIVE BILL SUMMARIES

-Florida League of Cities
+(O'Hara) Page 50 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities

-Volume 51, Issue 8: March 28, 2025 Conversion of Hotels into Residential Housing (Monitor) HB 685 (Alvarez, J.) and SB 1036 (Rodriguez) create section 220.1851, Florida Statutes, to establish a program to provide corporate tax credits to be awarded by the Florida Housing Finance Corporation to eligible projects that convert hotels into residential housing.
+Volume 51, Issue 10: April 11, 2025 Conversion of Hotels into Residential Housing (Monitor) HB 685 (Alvarez, J.) and SB 1036 (Rodriguez) create section 220.1851, Florida Statutes, to establish a program to provide corporate tax credits to be awarded by the Florida Housing Finance Corporation to eligible projects that convert hotels into residential housing.
 (O'Hara) Housing (Oppose) HB 923 (Lopez, V.) and SB 1594 (McClain) revise current laws relating to the various ad valorem tax exemptions for projects providing affordable housing.
 The bills substantially revise sections 196.1978 and 196.1979, Florida Statutes, which establish five property tax exemptions available to certain affordable housing developments.
 Revisions to s.
 196.1978, Florida Statutes: The bills create definitions for "financial beneficiary" and "multifamily project" such that a "multifamily project" consisting of different parcels may be included in a single ad valorem exemption application.
 Revisions to specific exemptions within this section are as follows: Property Tax Exemption for Non-Profit Entities (s.
 196.1978(1)): The bills expand eligibility for this exemption to "property owned entirely by a governmental entity."
 They also provide that all improvements used to provide qualifying housing on exempt property owned by a nonprofit or a governmental entity are also exempt from taxation.
 Multifamily Project Property Tax Exemption for Recorded Agreement with Florida Housing Finance Corp.
 (FHFC) (s.
-196.1978(2)): • The bills amend the current law multifamily project property tax exemption for owners with a recorded agreement with FHFC.
-They remove the requirement Page 48 of 118 LEGISLATIVE BILL SUMMARIES Florida League of Cities
+196.1978(2)): The bills amend the current law multifamily project property tax exemption for owners with a recorded agreement with FHFC.
+They remove the requirement that qualifying multifamily projects must contain more than 70 affordable Page 51 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities